webplatform/docs-wpd/Projects/CompaTables/Adding_to_our_content/index.md

 Which MediaWiki templates are involved to display the compatibility tables data.

 == Where it has been done ==
+Instructions on how to set in place, refer to [http://docs.webplatform.org/wiki/Template:Compatibility#How_to_use the Compatibility Template] at '''How to use'''.

 * '''CSS_Property''', in [http://docs.webplatform.org/wiki/Template:CSS_Property Template], [http://docs.webplatform.org/wiki/Form:CSS_Property Form]
 * '''CSS_Selector''', in [http://docs.webplatform.org/wiki/Template:CSS_Selector Template], [http://docs.webplatform.org/wiki/Form:CSS_Selector Form] ''IMPORTANT:'' Refactor the Form and View Templates!
 * '''CSS_Function''', in [http://docs.webplatform.org/wiki/Template:CSS_Function Template], [http://docs.webplatform.org/wiki/Form:CSS_Function Form]